vulcanize/stack-orchestrator/README.md

 2. Create a `docker-compose` file for `local` and `latest` within the `docker/` directory in `stack-orchestrator`.
 3. Create a Github Action that is triggered by `pull_request` and `workflow_dispatch`.
     1. You must merge this file into `master/main` before being able to use it. `workflow_dispatch` will not work unless it is in `master/main` first.
 This is a design fault.
+4. When referencing the stack-orchestrator repository, use a commit hash instead of using a branch name.

 ### Case Study: `ipld-ethcl-indexer`.